PacificViking/q/README.md

 qt5ct has to be run to configure: config files have permanant links kvantummanager has to be run to select qt5 theme

+To reproduce:
+In flake.nix:
+set localnixpkgs to nixpkgs (to avoid using nonexistent local packages) change hostname, where the directory would be placed etc >> let settings = {}